toandaocloud/CloudEngineerPortfolio/week3-iac-with-terraform/README.md

     - Updated `main.tf` to reference the variables using the `var.` syntax (e.g., `var.aws_region`).
     - Created a `.gitignore` file to explicitly exclude `terraform.tfvars` from version control, which is a critical security best practice.
 - **Outcome:** The infrastructure code is now parameterized.
 To deploy the same infrastructure in a different region or with a different instance size, I only need to change the values in the `.tfvars` file, without touching the core logic in `main.tf`.

+## 3. Lab: Using Terraform Outputs
+To improve the workflow and retrieve important information programmatically after deployment, I implemented **Terraform Outputs**.
+- **Process:**
+    - Created a new `outputs.tf` file to declare output values.
+    - Defined outputs for the EC2 instance's **Public IP Address** and **Instance ID**.
+    - The `value` of each output references attributes from the `aws_instance` resource created in `main.tf` (e.g., `aws_instance.my_first_server_tf.public_ip`).
+- **Outcome:** After running `terraform apply`, Terraform now automatically prints the crucial access information like the server's IP address directly to the console.
+This eliminates the need to manually look up this information in the AWS Console, making the workflow faster and more scriptable.